 Moving up from BSL-1 to BSL-4, the safety equipment becomes more extensive.
-In BSL-1, gloves and eye protection is sufficient.
+In BSL-1, gloves and eye protection are sufficient.
 In BSL-4, a full body, positive-pressure suit with its own air supply is required.
-There are more stringent protocols within the lab and the facility is constructed to handle more dangerous samples.
+There are more stringent laboratory safety protocols within the lab and the facility is constructed to handle more dangerous samples.

 Identifying and Addressing Biohazards